aws-iot-builder-tools/aws-greengrass-provisioner/docs/CommandLine.md

 GGP -g test-group -a X86_64 -d deployments/python-hello-world.conf -c
 ```

-This will create a local Docker image with the tag `greengrass:test-group`
+This will create a local Docker image with the tag `greengrass:test-group`.
+This container is
+based on the official Greengrass Docker image and currently only supports X86_64.
+It must be
+run in privileged mode.

 ## Query examples